codebymatt/runtime/README.md

 ### Things to note

-The project currently consists of a Go API, a React frontend, and a Postgres DB.
+The project currently consists of a Ruby and Rails API, a React frontend, and a PostgreSQL DB.

 The primary target of the web frontend is desktop, however it's very important that it also be mobile responsive.
 This will mainly be addressed in the design phase.

-Full, complete testing is paramount as continuous integration and deployment is a reasonably early target. **TEST ~~ALL THE THINGS~~ AS MUCH AS YOU CAN.
-UNIT, INTEGRATION, ~~ACCEPTANCE~~<sup>maybe later</sup>, YOU NAME IT.
-USE TDD WHERE IT MAKES SENSE.
-ALL CAPS COS THIS IS VERY IMPORTANT.**
+I love having tests that cover every use case, but I also love the idea of actually shipping code, so I'm not looking for perfect test coverage.
+I do my best to use TDD where it makes sense, but also try not to get lost in the testing weeds.

 All code will live in the same repository.